Open Sky Commerce / Documentation

 npm start

-npm run build automatically runs prisma generate first, then builds the Next.js app, then generates the sitemap via next-sitemap.
+npm run build runs prisma generate, builds the Next.js app, then generates the sitemap.
 If the build succeeds locally it will succeed on your deployment platform.

 Troubleshooting